signalfx/signalfx-agent/docs/auto-discovery.md

 In addition, these extra functions are provided:

- - `Get(map, key)` - returns the value from map if the given key is found, otherwise empty string
+ - `Get(map, key)` - returns the value from map if the given key is found, otherwise nil

    ```yaml
    discoveryRule: Get(container_labels, "mapKey") == "mapValue"